 Winning insurance bets will usually be paid at 2:1.

 Standard wins 1:1.

 Where are the Best Casinos to Play Live Blackjack

 Most of the major casinos offer this ‘Live Blackjack experience but before you take your seat at the table, it’s important to understand the Terms and Conditions attached to new accounts particularly around welcome bonuses, wagering requirements and cashing in your winnings.
 There are many online reviews, from real players, which will help with this.

 Summary of Live Blackjack

-You can also play Live Blackjack casino games on PC, Android device and iPad and iPhone.
+You can also play Live Blackjack casino games on PC, Android devices and iPad and iPhones.
 Using 4g or a wireless connection is recommended.